Grand Designs: Exhibition

 Grand Designs Live takes place biannually, in London in the spring and in Birmingham in the autumn.
 The exhibitions display contemporary design and technology for the home and garden, with stands for suppliers and manufacturers to promote their goods and services.
 Design and media personalities McCloud, George Clarke and Jo Hamilton are show ambassadors.

 The nine-day Grand Designs Live 2008 event, held at London's ExCeL, attracted over 100,000 visitors.
 To accompany the event Channel 4 broadcast two live daily programmes directly from the show, Grand Designs Live: Today and Grand Designs Live.

 Grand Designs Live launched in Australia in Sydney on 21–23 October 2011.
 It launched in Melbourne on 21–23 September 2012 and returned to Sydney on 5–7 October 2012.

 Awards and nominations

 The programme has been nominated a number of times in the BAFTA Features category and won in 2015.

-Pop culture references

-Irish singer Orla Gartland referenced the show in her song "Heavy" with the lyric "I just wanna hang with you and watch Grand Designs".

-In The IT Crowd episode Bad Boys, Moss shoplifts several copies of the same Grand Design DVD from a mall store.